-Description of Dataset We use the incidence data from CDC to prepare a dataset for any given week.
-In our experiments, we use data corresponding to weeks for the years 2014 to 2017.
-The dataset for any week has the following size: 1.
-Number of regions (states) or rows: 51 (50 states and District of Columbia) 2.
-Number of features or columns : 42 (spatial, temporal, and severity features) Therefore, the data matrix D for a week has 2142 entries.
-The features can be categorized as follows: 1.
-Geographical/ Spatial: Features such as Great Lakes, South East, South West, Mid-Atlantic etc. 2.
-Temporal: Features such as Was1_high, Was2_moderate, Was52_high, etc.

 We apply our MinApproxDesc approach on the Influenza incidence data from the CDC.
 We explore the quality of descriptions, the effects of parameters, including relaxed versions, and with negative clauses.
 We discuss our ranking approach, and some of the trends and surprises we find.
 For each experiment discussed below, our algorithm ran within a few seconds.